 // Greedy: 4 + 1 + 1 = 3 coins

-// Optimal: 3 + 3 = 2 coins (needs DP)Interval problems are a common interview category.
+// Optimal: 3 + 3 = 2 coins (greedy fails here)Interval problems are a common interview category.
 They typically involve sorting by start or end time then scanning.

 Common interval operations: